 Day 5: Dinan to Saint-Malo (30 or 65 km; 18 or 40 miles)

 Today you’ll follow the Rance River north into Brittany’s historic countryside.
 The width of the Rance creates the sense of riding along an inland coast, prompting wonder if it’s actually a river or a frustrated lake.
 You ride along the left bank of the Rance before crossing it in Plouër.
 Cycling the closest to the river to Saint-Jouan-des-Guérets, the scenery is absolutely remarkable; It is a true inland sea where boats sail alongside artichoke fields and farmer villages become port.
 Our longer ride takes you through the Emerald Coast (Côte d'Emeraude) and Dinard.

 Day 6: Departure from Saint-Malo or Extension to the island of Jersey

 The tour concludes after breakfast.
-Your hotel is conveniently located within a five-minute walk from the train station.
+Your hotel is conveniently located within a ten-minute walk from the train station.